 With the number of active shooters skyrocketing across the US every year, school safety is becoming a concern for many parents and school staff across the nation.
 Schools have become the setting for 25% of all mass shootings in recent history and account for several of the largest mass shootings ever reported in the United States.

 Response time to incidents is greatly affected by the time it takes to notify law enforcement and first responders.
 The process of notifying 911 alone wastes precious minutes and is often ineffective while callers are under duress.
-Closing the gap in notification reduces response time and mitigates loss of life by allowing the situation to be stopped and victims to be quickly attended to.
+Closing the gap in critical incident response notification reduces response time and mitigates the loss of life by allowing the situation to be stopped and victims to be quickly attended to.